-Sable Points Lighthouse Keepers Association, SPLKA, was formed in 1987 by a small group of Local Ludington residents, led by Mr. Dick Smith, dedicated to restoring and preserving Big Sable Point Lighthouse, located in the beautiful Ludington State Park.
-We have grown considerably from our humble beginnings and now have operating agreements with the State Of Michigan DNR, the City of Ludington and Fruitland Township to manage, restore and maintain: Big Sable Point Lighthouse, Little Sable Point Lighthouse, Ludington North Breakwater Lighthouse and the White River Light Station.
-The responsibilities of restoring and managing four historic lighthouses on the shores of Western Michigan have been demanding, but very rewarding as well.
-Our mission is to preserve, promote, educate the public and make our lighthouse accessible to all.
+Sable Points Lighthouse Keepers Association (SPLKA) was formed in 1987 by a small group of local Ludington residents, led by Mr. Dick Smith, dedicated to restoring and preserving Big Sable Point Lighthouse, located in the beautiful Ludington State Park.
+We have grown considerably from our humble beginnings and now have operating agreements with the State of Michigan DNR, the City of Ludington, and Fruitland Township to manage, restore, and maintain: Big Sable Point Lighthouse, Little Sable Point Lighthouse, Ludington North Breakwater Lighthouse, and the White River Light Station.
+The responsibilities of restoring and managing four historic lighthouses on the shores of Western Michigan have been demanding, but very rewarding.
+Our mission is to preserve, promote, educate the public, and make our lighthouse accessible to all.

-Circa 1970 - Last Government Keepers leave and Big Sable Points Light is boarded up.
+Circa 1970 - The last government Keepers leave and Big Sable Point Lighthouse is boarded up.

 1987 - Ludington concerned citizens “rescue” the light.

 1987 - Big Sable Point Lighthouse Keepers Association (BSPLKA) is formed.